OndrejKucera/knowledge_spark/RDD.md

 - It triggers (forced evaluation) the scheduler, which builds a direct acyclic graph (DAG)
 - Some of the action doesn't scale well and can cause memory errors in the driver.
 It is better to use action like `take`, `count`, `reduce` which brings back a fixed amount of data rather than `collect` and `sample`
 - The `foreach` can be used to force evaluation of RDD but is also used to write unsupported format like web endpoints.
+- There are three types of actions:
+ - for viewing data in the console
+ - to collect data to native objects
+ - for writing data to output source

 #### Transformation
 - It always returns another RDD